Back to news

 What happened

-Elon Musk confirmed the slip at an investor presentation, per Electrek's April coverage.
-The Fremont Optimus line takes over the space where the last Model S and X rolled off in early May 2026.
-Musk warned that initial output will be "quite slow," and that the production rate this year is "literally impossible to predict" because Optimus has 10,000 unique parts across an entirely new line.
+Elon Musk laid out the timeline at an investor presentation, per Electrek's April coverage.
+The Fremont Optimus line takes over the space where the last Model S and X rolled off in early May 2026, a real changing-of-the-guard moment: the floor that built Tesla's first mass-market flagships now builds its first robot.
+Initial output will start slow by design.
+Optimus has 10,000 unique parts on an entirely new line, and Musk was candid that the first-year production rate is hard to predict.

-The longer-term targets remain ambitious.
-Tesla is still publicly aiming for 1 million robots per year of capacity, with first production starting before the end of 2026 and consumer sales targeted for end of 2027, according to a timeline summary published by Tesery.
-A second Optimus factory is under construction at Giga Texas with production expected to begin around summer 2027.
+The long-term targets are enormous.
+Tesla is aiming for 1 million robots per year of capacity, with first production before the end of 2026 and consumer sales targeted for end of 2027, according to a timeline summary published by Tesery.
+A second Optimus factory is already under construction at Giga Texas with production expected around summer 2027.

-The robot is downstream of Tesla's broader AI compute build-out.
-Tesla's Cortex 2.0 supercomputer comes online in phases starting April 2026, reaching full 500MW capacity by mid-2026, deliberately timed to support the summer production launch.
-None of the demos to date have shown an Optimus operating autonomously outside a controlled facility for an extended shift.
+The robot rides on Tesla's broader AI build-out.
+The Cortex 2.0 supercomputer comes online in phases starting April 2026, reaching full 500MW capacity by mid-2026, deliberately timed to support the summer production launch.
+The same compute that trains FSD trains Optimus, which is the whole thesis: one AI stack, many bodies.

 Our take

 Humanoid robots aren't FrunkLab's market.
 We build a Tesla wrap design tool.
-But the underlying infrastructure overlaps in interesting ways, and it's worth being honest about both the promise and the slippage.
+But the underlying shift powering Optimus is the same one powering us, and it's worth spelling out.

-The promise: the same generative AI stack that lets Optimus interpret a kitchen and pour a drink also lets you describe a wrap in plain English and get a usable starting design in five seconds.
+The generative AI layer that lets a robot interpret a kitchen and pour a drink is the same layer that lets you describe a wrap in plain English and get a usable starting design in five seconds.
 You type "matte navy with copper pinstripes," and the model returns a top-down design that maps to your specific Tesla template.
-That's possible because the model layer has finally gotten cheap and fast enough to be ambient, not a feature you have to pay $50 a month to access.
+That's possible because AI has finally gotten cheap and fast enough to be ambient, not a feature you pay $50 a month to access.

 Ready to design your own?